Why every C++ developer should know about the pimpl idiom pattern

 };

-When you use Pimpl idiom you have to think about one thing => the copy constructor.
-If you don’t override the copy-constructor, C++ will only make a copy of the pointer-address and not a clone of the hole object behind this pointer.
-This can lead into a big problem.
-You can have multiple object which refers to the same object.
-If you delete all your object it will crash because the first delete is ok, but a second delete will not work because the object is already deleted!
+When using the Pimpl idiom, you have to consider one thing: the copy constructor.
+If you don’t override the copy constructor, C++ will only make a copy of the pointer address and not a clone of the whole object behind this pointer.
+This can lead to a big problem where you can have multiple objects referring to the same object.
+If you delete all your objects, it will crash because the first delete is okay, but a second delete will not work since the object is already deleted!

-So you have two options:
+You have two options:

-- You can implement a copy-constructor to make a good copy
+• You can implement a copy constructor to make a good copy.

-In C++ 11 there is a little benefit about disabling the copy-constructor.
-The unique_prt will throw an compile-error if you try to copy it => so the copy-constructor is disabled by default if you use unique_prt.
+In C++11, there is a small benefit to disabling the copy constructor.
+The std::unique_ptr will throw a compile error if you try to copy it => so the copy constructor is disabled by default if you use std::unique_ptr.

-- Hide the private part of the class
+• Hides the private part of the class

-- The binary compatibility ABI isn’t broken if you change something in the pimpl idiom class
+• The binary compatibility ABI isn’t broken if you change something in the Pimpl idiom class

-- Lesser header dependencies => because most header now only needs to be in the *.cpp
+• Fewer header dependencies => because most headers now only need to be in the *.cpp

-- Faster compilation times
+• Faster compilation times